Punamchavhan/blog/README.md

 The blog platform is a simple web application that allows users to create, manage, and view blog posts.
 It is built using Spring Boot, leveraging a layered architecture that includes a RESTful API, service layer, repository layer, and JPA entities.

-*Features*

-User Management:
-Create, update, and delete user accounts.
-Secure password storage.
-Retrieve user details by ID.

-Post Management:
-Create, update, and delete blog posts.
-Associate posts with specific authors (users).
-View individual posts or a list of all posts.

 *Technologies Used*